-Whether it is nesting mice, pesky bed bugs, or gnawing termites, pests are unfortunately a frequent headache to property owners.
+Whether it is nesting mice, pesky bed bugs, or gnawing termites, pests are unfortunately a frequent headache to property owners with Pest Control Experts needing to be called in.
 On one hand, professional extermination can be pricey, and in certain situations, there can be health concerns depending on the chemicals used and the level of care used by those doing the extermination process.
 However, in many circumstances, if you don’t get professional help in order to exterminate a pest problem, you can put your tenant’s health at risk as well as cause damage to your property.

 But who should be addressing a pest issue?
 The landlord?
 The tenant?
 The answer to that question varies.
 When a call comes in for pests, we encourage your tenant to handle the issue themselves using easy to find, affordable over-the-counter pesticides.
 For example, if you are a tenant living in the Greater Ontario area, who can prove there is an infestation (defined as “to inhabit or overrun in numbers or quantities large enough to be harmful or threatening”), then the landlord will need to send out professionals for removing pests in Markham with a service.
 We normally ask for pictures to prove there is an infestation.